underdogg-forks/flarebase/README.md

 click on the *load* button.
 After a short delay, the page will reload and you will be able to assign any of the defined permission to each route.

-Once *Routes* are assigned a single *Permission* each and permissions are assigned to *Roles* and finally *Users* are granted *Roles*, then the matching *AuthorizeRoute* middleware can authorize or block access to all routes for both guest and authenticated users.
+Once *Routes* are assigned a single *Permission* each and permissions are assigned to *Roles* and finally *Staff* are granted *Roles*, then the matching *AuthorizeRoute* middleware can authorize or block access to all routes for both guest and authenticated staff.
 This feature will probably not be used by any site user or even administrators, but by the site developer(s).
 In fact one of the first things that I would recommend is to restrict all routes to the *Route* management pages to a permission given to developers only.
 What this feature does is make the authorization process very flexible, powerful and easy to change on the fly.

 Some important hard-set rules to note are:

-* Except when specifically stated otherwise below, routes, permissions, roles and users can be disabled.
+* Except when specifically stated otherwise below, routes, permissions, roles and staff can be disabled.
 * Routes
     * If a route is either not defined or not assigned any permission, it will not be accessible, except to the root user or any user granted the admins role.
     * Routes to the controllers *AuthController* and *PasswordController* are not restricted by the *AuthorizeRoute* middleware.
-Otherwise users could not log in or reset their passwords.
+Otherwise staff could not log in or reset their passwords.
-    * A route assigned the permission *open-to-all* will be authorize for all users, authenticated or not.
+    * A route assigned the permission *open-to-all* will be authorize for all staff, authenticated or not.
-    * A route assigned the permission *guest-only* will only be authorized for guest users, not for authenticated ones.
+    * A route assigned the permission *guest-only* will only be authorized for guest staff, not for authenticated ones.
     * A route assigned the permission *basic-authenticated* will be authorized for any user that has logged into the system.
 No other permission will be required.
-But the same route will be denied for guest users.
+But the same route will be denied for guest staff.
     * Failure to be authorized to access a route will redirect to the error page 403 (access denied).
     * When loading *Routes* from the Web site routing table, all routes to the *AuthController* and *PasswordController* will be skipped over.
 Also any route to the *DebugBar* will be skipped.
 If required they can be added by creating